tjelvar-olsson/biologists-guide-to-computing/source/working-remotely.rst

 remote machine over a network).
 Let us therefore start off with some jargon busting before we get into the practical details.

-When a computer is connected to a network it can communicate with other computers on the network using various ports.
-Ports are numbered and a famous one is port 80, which is used for HTTP (the HyperText Transfer Protocol) a.k.a. web-browsing.
+A computer can be connected to a network using physical Ethernet cables or in a wireless fashion using WiFI.
+Computers connected to the same network can communicate with each other.
+This communication takes place over so called "ports", which are identified by numbers.
+A famous port is port 80, which is used for HTTP (the HyperText Transfer Protocol) a.k.a. web-browsing.
+There are many other ports.
+For example port 443 is used for HTTPS and port 22 is used for SSH.

 Machines on a network can be identified and accessed via their IP (Internet Protocol) address.
-Your local machine can be accessed via the IP address ``127.0.0.1``.
+An IP address that you may have come across is ``127.0.0.1``, it identifies the local machine that you are working on.

 Although very useful, IP addresses can be difficult to remember.
-In order to overcome this internet service providers as well as the people responsible for looking after your organisations network make use of domain name servers (DNS).
+In order to overcome this problem, internet service providers as well as the people responsible for looking after your organisations network make use of domain name servers (DNS).
 The purpose of a DNS server is to translate unique resource locations (URLs) to IP addresses.

-A DNS server can also be used to provide a means to lookup the IP address of a machine given a simpler more memorable name.
-To illustrate this we can find the IP address(es) of Google using the command ``host``.
+A DNS server can also be used to lookup the IP address of a machine given a simpler more memorable name.
+To illustrate this we can find the IP address(es) of Google's web servers using the command ``host``.

 .. code-block:: none